Indian locomotive class WDP-4: WDP-4B

 This was the first attempt of the Railways to improve upon the successful WDP-4 locomotive.
 The Bo1-1Bo was found inadequate for hauling 24 coach passenger trains due to the reduced tractive effort.
 As a result, DLW, reconfigured the chassis to be Co-Co instead.
 This led to better adhesion with the rails to provide better acceleration with heavy trains.
 Moreover, the original EMD 710 engine was tweaked to produce an output of 4,500 HP instead of the original 4,000 HP. this Up-rated engine was designated as EMD 16N-710G3B-EC, with an RPM of 910 at Notch-8.
-This locomotive came to be known as the "GT46PACe" One more important change added to this loco was the inclusion of Blended Brake System.
+This locomotive came to be known as the "GT46PACe".
+One more important change added to this loco was the inclusion of Blended Brake System.
 This was added to maximise the use of Dynamic brakes by the loco-pilot and therefore minimise the wear and tear on the fixed brake rigging of the coaches and the locomotive.
 The addition of blended brake is responsible for the subclass to be designated with a 'B'.
-Some more features are the widening of the cab profile to aid visibility, change in the Traction Motor blower by installing a higher power motor and increase in the axle load to 20.2 t.
-The locomotive also has a self load test feature that allows it to test the net output of the engine.
+Some more features are the widened piggy-face cab profile to aid visibility, change in the Traction Motor blower by installing a higher power motor and increase in the axle load to 20.2 t.
+The locomotive also has a self-load test feature that allows it to test the net output of the engine.
 In Siemens and EMD systems, the loco has been provided with 2 traction inverters (TCC-1 and TCC-2, for the respective bogies) while in the Medha system, it has 6 traction inverters, one for each traction motor.

 WDP-4D

 The final alterations to the GT46PAC came in the form of the WDP-4D.
 The locomotive is the most distinctively identifiable of the three thanks to the addition of a second cab at the long hood end of the locomotive.
 Due to the heat generated from the radiator at the second cab end of the locomotive, DLW had to install air conditioning to protect both the electrical components and the loco-pilot from the high temperatures.

 The existing features from WDP-4B have been carried forward to this class and it exclusively features the widened cab profile.
 Since it is a Dual Cab now, it is called as "JT46PACe".
 The loco features a completely different desk control stand, provided by Medha with digital display screens allowing for remote fault diagnostics.

 Many locos also have GSM-R based transmission antennae to transmit critical loco info for use by maintenance and signalling staff.
 It features electro-pneumatic microprocessor based control adapted from the WDP-4B and brake system equipment of KNORR/NYAB CCB type.

-This loco again with Dual-Cab, but with More Power and Better Fuel Consumption and State-of-the-Art features compared to ALCo DL560C, along with an Air Conditioned Hood Cab, became a very efficient replacement of WDP-3A alias "Toaster".
+This loco again with Dual-Cab, but with More Power and Better Fuel Consumption and State-of-the-Art features compared to ALCo DL560C, along with an Air Conditioned Hood Cab, became a very efficient replacement of WDP-3A (ALCO DL560C) alias "Toaster".